kennytu/windows_service_for_python/README.md

 * python MyService.py debug, or
 * MyService.exe debug
 All of the messages will be output to console screen.

+## Issue
+If you use net command to start the service but the servies can't run successfully, restart again, it will be ok.

 ### Net tool and sc tool
 * NET COMMAND: The net use command is a Command Prompt command that's used to connect to, remove, and configure connections to shared resources, like mapped drives and network printers.